pucardotorg/dristi/backend/hearing/README.md

 The underlying library integrating swagger to SpringBoot is [springfox](https://github.com/springfox/springfox)

-Start your server as an simple java application
+Start your server as a simple java application

 You can view the api documentation in swagger-ui by pointing to
 http://localhost:8080/